mlrcbsousa/mlrcbsousa.github.io/_posts/2020-05-21-karatsuba-algorithm.md

 ## Karatsuba Multiplication

-So it turns out quite interestingly enough that there's more then one way to multiply 2 integers, beyond the one we learn in school.
+So it turns out quite interestingly enough that there's more then one way to multiply two integers, beyond the one we learn in school.
 Mind blowing I know.
 One such way is this cool sounding [Karatsuba Algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) which was the subject of our first week's programming assignment.

-Below I will try going through my thinking to get to my final implementation which accurately calculated the assigned multiplication of 2 integers of 64 digits length.
+Below I will try **going through my thinking** to get to my final implementation which accurately calculated the assigned multiplication of two integers of 64 digits length.

 > Here is the link to [the code repository](https://github.com/mlrcbsousa/coursera-algorithms/tree/master/karatsuba) with the final implementation.